ibm-cloud-docs/monitoring/iam/iam_grant_team.md

 {:external: target="_blank" .external}

-# Teams and IAM integration
+# RBAC, teams, and IAM integration
 {: #iam_grant_team}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and consistently control access to all cloud resources in the {{site.data.keyword.cloud_notm}}.
 Teams provide an isolated workspace in a {{site.data.keyword.mon_short}} instance for a user or group of users to have access to metrics in a defined scope.